psychemedia/island-storynotes/john_the_painter.md

 # John the Painter

 Although set in Portsmouth I first heard this tale at Festival at The Edge, in 2025, from a Nottingham based teller whose name I forget (Jim, maybe?).
 He had lived in Portsmouth and heard this tale, told as a ghost story based in fact, from a local naval man.
-The name he used for main character — "Peter the painter" — was either misremembered, or reimagined to provide some distance to the original, historical tale.
-My scribbled note also mentions a certain *William James*, but he features in a separate tale...
+The name he used for main character — "Peter the painter" — was either misremembered, or reimagined to provide some distance to the original, historical tale. `(There was a "Peter the Painter" in the Sidney Street Siege, of January, 1911...)` My scribbled note also mentions a certain *William James*, but he features in a separate tale (the tale of David Tyrie)...

 > Royal timber yard; The ship. scotsman.
 American war; plan to burn fleet. hanged from yard arm, hanged in chains at tide level.
 Bodyparts stolen.
 Head in ship.
 Haunted upstairs bedroom (hourly rate).
 Priest.
 Bishop. ?Old Bob (sold winds; bag tied with wind, open by sailor end of outbound leg, favourable wind back; (survivor bias/wald)).
 Get rid of ghost.
 Through keyhole.
 Don't believe, get into bottle. stoppered. (bottle walled up, rediscovered, keepsake, Titanic)